kubesphere/website/content/en/docs/application-store/external-apps/deploy-clickhouse.md

    {{< notice note >}}

    In the above command, `chi-clickho-749j8s-all-nodes-0-0-0` is the Pod name and you can find it in **Pods** under **Application Workloads**.
-Make sure you use your own Pod name, project name, username and password.
+Make sure you use your own Pod name, project name, username, and password.

    {{</ notice >}}